Best Online MPH Epidemiology Programs For 2022

 Offered by the Department of Epidemiology

-, the Master of Public Health with Epidemiology concentration at the University of Alabama
+, the Master of Public Health with Epidemiology concentration at the

 at Birmingham can be completed in five semesters or twenty months of full-time enrollment.
 Prospective students have the option of part-time study for the program, making it necessary to go to school for an additional one to three semesters.

 How Much Do Online MPH Epidemiology Programs Cost?